 The lawnmower, a riding lawnmower, or walk-behind lawnmower, isn’t a cheap gardening tool.
 You have to use the right kind of oil to keep the engine in good running order.

 The oil depends on the engine type, and external factors such as the climate you live in, how often you use it, and the age of the mower.

-Many lawnmower manufacturers use third party engines from Honda, Briggs & Stratton, Kohler, Tecumseh, and several others.
-The engine specification and the recommended oil is mostly printed at the engine.
+Many lawnmower manufacturers use third-party engines from Honda, Briggs & Stratton, Kohler, Tecumseh, and several others.
+The engine specification and the recommended oil are mostly printed on the engine.